Spinal-Tap369/fake-news/README.md

-Hindi fake news classification using ML, DL and transformers!
+The repo consists of attempting to classify fake news using ML models (Gradient Boosting, Random Forest and XGB classifiers), a LSTM model (also attempted with a learning rate schedulers) and using a pre-trained LLM model.